Exterior view of the Robie House in Chicago USA

 A lot of bricks are handmade to give them that rustic and nostalgic look and an attractive texture.
 However, this isn't guaranteed.

-This is more of a grouping that includes other longer bricks, but specific Roman Bricks will still be categorised as such.
+You may also see this type of brick being called a long-format brick.
+This is more of a grouping that includes other longer bricks, but specific Roman bricks will still be categorised as such.

-Within this category you may also find what are known as Megaline bricks by a lot of manufacturers.
+Within this category you may also find what are known as 'megaline' bricks by a lot of manufacturers.

 These have a similar size to Roman bricks but are usually made by extrusion to give a more precise shape and therefore a cleaner, crisper and more modern finish.
 This will generally create a cleaner, more urban aesthetic when used in brickwork.